 - After the 30 minute timer is done, check the batter to see that it has doubled in volume.

 - Not ready yet?
 Wait a bit more.
 If it doesn’t double, you may have old or largely dead yeast.
 You can stir some fresh yeast into 30 ml / 2 tbsp of water, and then gently fold in.
 Don’t mix vigorously, it breaks down the structures of the dough.

 - Put clean rings (washed and dried if it’s your first use) on the griddle.
 Have the avocado oil spray and tongs, ladle at the ready.

 - Using your spatula, gently fold (turn) the egg white, water, and baking soda into the mix.
 DO NOT stir aggressively as this will break down the risen dough.
 Make sure the liquids integrate by lifting from the bottom with your spatula and folding in inside to outside, outside to inside.

 - Spray each ring’s inner sides and the bottom of the ring with the avocado oil spray.

-- Ladle in dough enough to fill 1/3rd of the height of the ring.
+- Ladle in dough, enough to fill 1/2 of the height of a 19 mm / 3/4” English muffin ring.
 It will rise up to about 1/2 to 2/3rds high.
+Do not overfill!

 † While the photos will show my old steel coated tin rings, I’ve moved on to a set of Norpro non-stick rings They’re not much more, they are a lot easier to clean, and they need less oils, reducing calories a bit.